 In response, a steering committee of local stakeholders was formed in 2012.
-Since then, the steering committee has engaged with the public, stakeholders and Indigenous communities and organizations, which led to the creation of the draft Wapiti River Water Management Plan.
+Since then, the steering committee has engaged with the public, stakeholders and Indigenous communities and organizations, which led to the creation of the Wapiti River Water Management Plan.

-The draft plan provides guidance and recommendations on balancing the needs of municipal water supply, industry uses, agriculture and other uses, while ensuring a healthy aquatic ecosystem in the Alberta portion of the Wapiti River basin.
+The plan provides guidance and recommendations on balancing the needs of municipal water supply, industry uses, agriculture and other uses, while ensuring a healthy aquatic ecosystem in the Alberta portion of the Wapiti River basin.

 Results under review